 - In Excel functions, adding the spaces between the values doesn’t make any difference.
 So you can add a space in between the digits for easy readability.

 This has been a guide to Exponents in Excel.
-Here we discuss how to use the Exponents in Excel Formula using Caret, EXP and Power function along with practical examples and downloadable excel template.
+Here we discuss how to use the Exponents in Excel Formula using Caret, EXP, and Power function along with practical examples and a downloadable excel template.
 You may learn more about excel from the following articles –